bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `PLSIZE` sets the size of a plot in inches.
 If either xsiz or ysiz are not provided RNMR will prompt for them with the current value as a default.
+## POLAR
+Convert buffer to poalr coordinates

+Category: Data Manipulation

+Format: `POLAR`

+Description:
+`POLAR` converts the data in the visible processing buffer into polar coordinates.
+The magnitude of the data is placed in the real part of the buffer and the phase in the imaginary part of the buffer.
 ## POSL
 Set lock channel center position